Arc Flash Safety: Identify, Label, and Protect

 Making Equipment Safer from Arc Flashes

 Engineering controls are ways to make equipment safer and reduce the chances of an arc flash incident.
-This might mean using special equipment that can handle arc flashes safely or regularly checking equipment to catch problems early.
+This includes using specialized equipment that can handle arc flashes safely or regularly checking equipment to catch problems early.

 Some special equipment that can safely handle arc flashes includes: